 What Kinds of Cases Go to Orchard, IA Small Claims Court?

 You can always sue an individual Orchard, IA Small Claims Court if they live in Orchard, IA County.
 You can always sue a company in Orchard, IA Small Claims Court if their business is located in Orchard, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Orchard, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes